pfn/passifox/README.md

 # PassIFox and chromeIPass

-are extensions to integrate KeePass as a password manager with Mozilla Firefox and Google Chrome browsers.
+are extensions to integrate [KeePass](http://keepass.info)/[KeePassXC](https://keepassxc.org/) as a password manager with Mozilla Firefox and Google Chrome browsers.

 They require [KeePassHttp](https://github.com/pfn/keepasshttp/), a KeePass plugin to expose password entries securely (256bit AES/CBC) over HTTP.

 ## chromeIPass (for Google Chrome)